mprzybylski/mprzybylski/_posts/2023-02-11-A-New-Tool-For-an-Old-Problem.md

 Figuring out what simulated log writes should look like was a bit more work.
 Thanks to Brendan Gregg's excellent [`perf` Examples](https://www.brendangregg.com/perf.html) page, we were able to collect a histogram of InnoDB log write sizes from another busy instance of MOPE.
 With that data, I was able to feed some educated guesses to [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and come up with a benchmark that did a much better job at telling us when a MOPE user had provisioned storage that didn't meet requirements.

-While the new FIO benchmark made things way better, `perf` could only tell us so much about MySQL's I/O patterns.
+While the new fio benchmark made things way better, `perf` could only tell us so much about MySQL's I/O patterns.
 Its worst blind spot was that it could tell us virtually nothing about the performance of the asynchronous writes.
-It was also difficult to correlate what `perf` could tell us with FIO's benchmark results.
+It was also difficult to correlate what `perf` could tell us with fio's benchmark results.
 While I was looking for visibility into these blind spots, I started running across articles from Brendan Gregg on an interesting new technology: eBPF.

 # eBPF